The TESS-IND 10MWh+ has a compact design for industries and residential developments requiring reliable electricity and heat energy on demand.

 - An industrial park with industries requiring process heat – greenhouse food producers, abattoirs or packaging manufacturers.

-The Prototype Thermal Energy Storage System (TESS) was commissioned in September 2016.
+The TESS was commissioned in September 2016.
 The prototype is used as a test bed for refining our technology to ensure scalability and durability for the larger TESS-IND and TESS-GRID units.

 The energy recovery system originally tested was a ‘Stirling’ motor, but this has been replaced by an externally gas fired turbine, both of which have operated successfully – highlighting the flexibility of our system.